-* Other nature findings like pine cones, dried moss, little rocks, acorns, colored corn, etc.
+* Some pine cones, dried moss, little rocks, acorns, and colored corn

 Single story pumpkin fairy house:

-You can make any type of pumpkin house you like – single story, double story, or triple story.
+You can make any type of pumpkin house you like – single story, double story or triple story.
 There’s no need to stick to the ones that you see in this article.
-It’s just to guide you how you can carve doll houses in different ways.
-Single doll houses are easy to carve on pumpkins with minimal cutting and carving required.
+It’s just to guide you on how you can carve dollhouses in different ways.
+Single dollhouses are easy to carve on pumpkins with minimal cutting and carving.

 Two-story pumpkin fairy house:

-Two-story pumpkin fairy house can be constructed out of three pumpkins – two small pumpkins and one big pumpkin.
-The top of all the pumpkins must be cut off so that inside guts can be hollowed out with ease.
-After that use gouge to carve different textures around the pumpkins to make doors and windows.
+Two-story pumpkin fairy house can be constructed using three pumpkins – two small pumpkins and one big one.
+The top of all the pumpkins must be cut off so that inside guts can be hollowed out easily.
+After this, use a gouge to carve different textures around the pumpkins to make doors and windows.

 Keeping the pumpkins together

 The pumpkins are connected together using bamboo skewers or you could also use toothpicks.
 It won’t be a rock-solid connection, but quite easy for you to carry them around without them falling apart.
 On the sections, where the pumpkins were connected, they need to be covered with dry moss to make the dollhouses appear more seamless.